csse-uoft/SNM-I/doc/src/content/docs/project-setup.md

 :::tip[For Apple M series users]
-The performance of GraphDB might be faster on the [ontotext client](https://www.ontotext.com/products/graphdb/graphdb-free/) instead of the docker image.
+The performance of GraphDB might be faster on the [ontotext client](https://www.ontotext.com/products/graphdb/graphdb-free/) instead of the docker container.
 :::

 ## Running in production
 ### Backend
 1. Start the docker daemon (see above).
-2. Start the docker images, either through the desktop GUI or `docker start graphdb mongo` (use the names from earlier).
+2. Start the docker containers, either through the desktop GUI or `docker start graphdb mongo` (use the names from earlier).
 The graphdb interface should start on port 7200.
 3. Run `yarn start` in the `backend/` directory.
 The server should start on port 8080.